iPaaS vendors are making it easier for business users at all levels to drive operational efficiency with customizable iPaaS solutions. Learn more.

 Some iPaaS vendors take it one step further and provide feature sets that support collaboration between IT and lines of business.
 When anyone can build and maintain automated workflows, business stakeholders can take ownership and relieve some of IT teams’ resourcing burdens.

-For companies that previously didn’t have the time, budget, or skill set to build and maintain their own integrations, these iPaaS capabilities level the playing field and put new levels of operational efficiency within their reach.
+For companies that previously didn’t have the time, budget, or skill set to build and maintain their own integrations, these iPaaS offerings level the playing field and put new levels of operational efficiency within their reach.

 The Obstacles to Automation Success